RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 },

 ```

 #### Binary RPMs

-More information available soon
+More information on binary RPMS will be available soon.
+Product Security is working to address this gap as soon as possible.

 ## Vulnerabilities Section

-Finally, there were a few changes made the the `vulnerabilties` section of the new alpha VEX files.
+Finally, there were a few changes made the the `vulnerabilties` section of the new beta VEX files.

 ### Remediations

-A minor change to the `vulnerabilites.remediations` object was included in the new alpha VEX files.
+A minor change to the `vulnerabilites.remediations` object was included in the new beta VEX files.
 Product and component pairs that have a 'fixed' product status will no longer be listed under a `category: workaround` remediation object.
 Fixed product and componets will only be listed under a `category: vendor_fix` remediation object.

 ### CVSS Score

-The new alpha VEX files simplify the representation of CVSS scores by eliminating the individual metrics, which are still represented in the `vectorString`.
+The new beta VEX files simplify the representation of CVSS scores by eliminating the individual metrics, which are still represented in the `vectorString`.

 ```json
 # Example of legacy VEX CVSS scores